-Child Care Provider Loan Forgiveness Program PO Box 4639 Utica, NY 13504-4639 Revise Appendix G, page 9, column 2, paragraph 1, as follows:
+Child Care Provider Loan Forgiveness Program

+PO Box 4639

+Utica, NY 13504-4639

+Revise Appendix G, page 9, column 2, as follows:

-Forgiveness: The release of a borrower or any comaker, as applicable, from all or a portion of his or her loan obligation due to as a result of public service provided by the borrower or comaker, qualifying child care service or qualifying teaching service as authorized by Title IV, Part B of the Higher Education Act, as amended.
+Forgiveness: The release of a borrower or any comaker, as applicable, from all or a portion of his or her loan obligation due to as a result of public service provided by the borrower or comaker. qualifying child care service or qualifying teaching service as authorized by Title IV, Part B of the Higher Education Act, as amended.
 See Section 13.9.

-Elimination of the Child Care Provider Loan Forgiveness Program
+Elimination of Child Care Forgiveness

-The Higher Education Opportunity Act (HEOA), P.L.
-110-315, eliminated the Child Care Provider Loan Forgiveness Program.
-Text regarding this program will be moved to the History Appendix during the annual update of Appendix H.
+As a result of the Higher Education Opportunity Act (HEOA), P.L.
+110-315, the Child Care Forgiveness program was eliminated.
+Text regarding this program, will be moved to the History Appendix during the annual update of Appendix H.

-Borrower: A borrower can no longer apply for new benefits under the Child Care Provider Loan Forgiveness Program.
+A borrower can no longer apply for new benefits under the Child Care Provider Loan Forgiveness Program.